WebOfTrust/keri/docs/Q-and-A-Security.md

 The previous witness set needs to be able to (to have the add and remove list).

-It's a bridge, it's a forwarding service and is a temporary provision, until all the validators have seen the more recent keystate.
+It's a bridge, it's a forwarding service and is a temporary provision, until all the validators have seen the more recent key state.
 Witnesses witness an event that rotates them out.
 They don't sign the rotation event itself.
 It doesn't have to contribute to the first seen.
 It will be included in the key event log at the end of it.

 The Witness will provide meta data for how long it will keep up the forwarding service if it will become rotated out.
 The pull of the event by the validator has to be more frequent than that given time per witness that it will keep the forwarding service up & running.